 You might choose one or more book promotion services.

-But in either case, make sure you arrange your promotion to coincide with the launch of your new book and not after.
+But make sure you arrange your promotion to coincide with the launch of your new book and not after.

 You really need to get these three book promotion strategies in place before you publish your new book.

 With them, you will be giving your book the best chance of success.

 On top of that, you will save yourself so much time after your book launch.

 Yes, you should keep the buzz going and use as many book promotion ideas as you can.